Widow of Eagles guitarist Frey sues NYC hospital for wrongful death

 He died of complications from acute ulcerative colitis, pneumonia and rheumatoid arthritis, The Eagles have said.

-Mount Sinai spokeswoman Lucia Lee said the hospital does not comment on pending litigation.
+Mount Sinai did not immediately respond to requests for comment.
 Eric Turkewitz, a lawyer for Cindy Frey, declined to elaborate on the lawsuit’s substance.

 The complaint seeks unspecified damages for Cindy Frey, who had three children with her late husband and oversees his estate.